 How do residents and visitors typically distribute themselves in public spaces like streets, sidewalks, parks, and porches?

-A metric of aggregate humanity would help spatially characterize key urban phenomenon, including livability, business activity, civic engagement, social capital, gentrification, and “eyes on the street,” and could point to opportunities for improvements.
+A metric of aggregate humanity would help spatially characterize key urban phenomena, including livability, business activity, civic engagement, social capital, gentrification, and “eyes on the street,” and could point to opportunities for improvements.
 Moreover, it would aid the evaluation of policy and design interventions such as upzoning, street diets, bike lanes, greenspacing, and overlay districts.
 Finally, it could be used as a denominator in normalizing socio-spatial phenomena such as crime and traffic collisions.

 Allow me to explain with a local example.
 Having written a book about Bourbon Street, I often get press inquiries when violence breaks out on the rollicking strip.
 There have been a dozen shootings since 2010, killing six and wounding 35.
 Each tragic incident makes national news and elicits calls for stricter policing, to which authorities have responded with proposals for street checkpoints, metal detectors, and traffic reconfigurations — this in a city with limited means, overstretched police, and one of the highest crime rates in the nation.